Mermaid Sapphires: Teal Sapphires At Their Very Best

-From ancient deities to one of the most iconic corporate coffee logos, mermaids have long held the fascination of generations since their first perceptible mention in Assyria around the 1000 BC.
-Creatures of indubitable beauty, mermaids have been the centre of aquatic lore, particularly sea-faring people.
-Their half human, half fish disposition, mythically makes them the aquatic equivalent of humans.
+From ancient deities to one of the most iconic corporate coffee logos, mermaids have long held the fascination of generations since their first perceptible mention in Assyria around 1000 BC.
+Creatures of indubitable beauty, mermaids have been the center of aquatic lore, particularly sea-faring people.
+Their half-human, half-fish disposition, mythically makes them the aquatic equivalent of humans.
 Thus perhaps we were destined to fall in love with the mermaid sapphires.

 The curious mermaid went over and prised the shell open, only to be dazzled by something she had never seen before, a stunning perfect blue-green gemstone that reminded her of the dazzling blue of her beloved ocean and the vivacious greens of the first above.